 Shark Tale: A passionate story of deception and self acceptance that has been transposed to a piscine setting, this movie deftly embellishes classic themes with a lively sprinkling of wit.

 Showgirls: An unflinching examination of the interpersonal struggles amongst young ingenues in the performing arts, hoping to climb to the top.
-Starring a beloved child star of the small screen.
+Starring a beloved child star of the small screen, and has become such a defining role that she couldn't ever break away from.
 So innovative that it inspired the Motion Picture Association of America to reevaluate its standards.

-Sidekicks: An in-depth look into down-in-health youth psyche, as he streams to fuifill his dream while having to deal with everyday life hardships.
+Sidekicks: An in-depth look into down-in-health youth psyche, as he streams to fulfill his dream while having to deal with everyday life hardships.

-Song of the South: the movie the big entertainment corporations don't want you to see!
-Featuring classic African-American folktales and a controversial exploration of the social dynamics of the post-Civil War American South.
+Song of the South: The movie the big entertainment corporations don't want you to see!
+Featuring classic African-American folktales and a controversial philosophical exploration of benevolent slavery and the social dynamics of the post-Civil War American South, with a lovable, jolly tale-spinning oldblack Southerner and his real, immortal creations.
+It both inspired an amusement park ride and introduced the world to a now-iconic song!

 Sorority Boys: Three chauvinistic frat guys get in touch with theirs feminine side while trying to clear their names of a crime they did not commit.